ThangNguyennv/dsa_hus/README.md

-# Here, every week I will post DSA exercises of University of Science, Hanoi National University(HUS).
+# Every week, I will post DSA exercises from the University of Science at Hanoi National University (HUS).